 Creative, relaxed, open-minded: Fremantle's spirit is entirely distinct from Perth's.
 Perhaps it has something to do with the port and the city's working-class roots.
 Or the hippies, who first set up home here a few decades ago and can still be seen casually bobbling down the street on old bicycles.
 Or perhaps it's just that a timely 20th-century economic slump meant that the city retained an almost complete set of formerly grand Victorian and Edwardian buildings, creating a heritage precinct that's unique among Australia's cities today.

-Whatever, today's clean and green Freo makes a cosy home for performers, professionals, artists and more than a few eccentrics.
-There's a lot to enjoy here – fantastic museums, edgy galleries, pubs thrumming with live music and a thriving coffee culture.
-On weekend nights the city's residents vacate the main drag, leaving it to kids from the suburbs, who move in to party hard and loud.
+Whatever the reason, today's clean and green Freo makes a cosy home for performers, professionals, artists and more than a few eccentrics.
+There's a lot to enjoy here: fantastic museums, edgy galleries, pubs thrumming with live music and a thriving coffee culture.
+On weekend nights the city's residents vacate the main drag, leaving it to kids from the suburbs to party hard and loud.